-LANCOM Access Points with 802.11n support can use up to three antennas for transmitting and receiving data.
+The L-32x Access Points use two antennas for transmitting and receiving data.
 Using several antennas with 802.11n can have different purposes:

-- ☐ Improved data throughput: Using "spatial multiplexing" allows parallel data streams to be implemented to transmit double the amount of data. - Improving wireless coverage: Cyclic shift diversity (CSD) can be used to transmit a radio signal in different phases.
+- Improved data throughput: Using "spatial multiplexing" allows parallel data streams to be implemented to transmit double the amount of data. - Improving wireless coverage: Cyclic shift diversity (CSD) can be used to transmit a radio signal in different phases.
 This reduces the risk of the signal being erased at certain points in the radio cell.